This post may contain affiliate links, please read my full disclosure policy for more details.

 R4: SC in each ST around {18}

-Change colour to green yarn
+Change color to green yarn.

 R5: (SC in next 2 ST, INC) x 6 {24}